jagprieto/Getting_Cleaning_Data_Project/README.md

   5. Bind test and train data to generate the first tidy data set version (with 68 columns).
   6. Group the tidy data by subject and activity.
 Compute the mean value for the numeric columns (features).
   7. Rename the tidy data columns with the renamed features labels (see CodeBook.md).
-  8. Generate a melted version (4 columns) of the tidy data to be final result.
+  8. Generate a melted version  of the tidy data with 4 columns (see CodeBook.md) to be final result.
   9. Save result into a text file.